smarter-sh/smarter/doc/CHATBOT_API.md

 ### AWS Hosted Zones

-Custom API domain names require a dedicated AWS Hosted Zone in order to generate the NS records that customers are responsible for adding to their DNS host.
+Custom API domain names require a dedicated AWS Hosted Zone in order to generate the NS records.
+Note that customers are responsible for adding the NS records to the DNS host for their root domain name.